bitgreen/bitgreen-node/pallets/carbon-credits/README.md

-# VCU Pallet
+# Carbon Credits Pallet

-The VCU pallet manages the creation and retirement of VCU units for the bitgreen runtime.
+The Carbon Credits pallet manages the creation and retirement of Carbon Credits units for the bitgreen runtime.

-### Background on VCUs
+### Background on Carbon Credits

-Under the VCS Program, projects are issued unique carbon credits known as Verified Carbon Units or VCUs.
-Each VCU represents a reduction or removal of one tonne of carbon dioxide equivalent (CO2e) achieved by a project.
-VCUs are characterized by a number of quality assurance principles which are confirmed through the project validation and verification process.
-VCUs are ultimately purchased and retired by an end user as a means of offsetting their emissions.
-All VCU issuance and retirement records are publicly available on the [Verra Registry](https://registry.verra.org/).
+Each Carbon Credits represents a reduction or removal of one tonne of carbon dioxide equivalent (CO2e) achieved by a project.
+Carbon Creditss are characterized by a number of quality assurance principles which are confirmed through the project validation and verification process.
+Carbon Credits are ultimately purchased and retired by an end user as a means of offsetting their emissions.

 ### OnChain Representation